 Sue Sheridan

+Prior to her leadership in patient engagement, she worked as Vice President of International Trade Finance Banking.
 Sheridan received her BA from Albion College, her MIM and MBA from Thunderbird School of Global Management, and her Honorary Doctorate of Humane Letters from Adrian College.
-She has a professional background in international banking and served in Ecuador with her late husband, Pat, as Peace Corps volunteers.
+She and her late husband, Pat, served in Ecuador as Peace Corps volunteers.